 Nicotine Addiction: Treatment & Outlook

 Nicotine addiction is characterized by high rates of relapse.
 However, stay positive.
-Many products can help you quit.
+Many products can help an individual quit.

-Nicotine replacement therapy is beneficial in severe cases of addiction: patches, sprays, gums and lozenges, you can choose what works for you.
-You can also apply other drugs such as antidepressants.
+Nicotine replacement therapy is beneficial in severe cases of addiction: patches, sprays, gums and lozenges, an individual can choose what works for them.
+A person can also apply other drugs such as antidepressants.

 However, one of the best ways is to find psychological help: from individual counseling through support groups to online hotlines.